Cahuenga Branch Library: History

-The branch was situated in a part of the city with many educational, cultural and medical institutions.
-The original campus of UCLA was located near the Cahuenga Branch, and even after UCLA moved in the late 1920s, its old campus was occupied by what became Los Angeles City College.
-Also within a one-mile (1.6 km) radius of the branch are the Braille Institute, Barnsdall Art Park (site of Frank Lloyd Wright's Hollyhock House), KCET public television station, Children's Hospital, and Queen of Angels-Hollywood Presbyterian Hospital.
-The proximity of these centers led to great demand for the library resources at the Cahuenga Branch.
+Carnegie Branch was originally planned for the corner of Santa Monica Boulevard and Vermont Avenue, but land at nearby Santa Monica and Madison was less expensive.
+Even so, the branch was situated amongst many educational, cultural and medical institutions: UCLA's original campus was located nearby and after it moved, its old campus was occupied by what became Los Angeles City College.
+Also within one mile (1.6 km) of the branch are the Braille Institute, Barnsdall Art Park (site of Frank Lloyd Wright's Hollyhock House), KCET's public television station, Children's Hospital, and Queen of Angels-Hollywood Presbyterian Hospital.
+The branches proximity to these centers led to great demand for its resources.